 YAY!
 Because I love you and this gorgeous book, I'm giving away a copy of The First Mess Cookbook to one of you beautiful friends!
 Woohoo!
 All you have to do is leave a comment on here below and I'll announce the winner on Monday.
 (Confetti emojis)

 Trust me, this book is one to treasure.

 Congrats to my crazy talented blog-friend Laura for creating such a stunner of a book.
 I can't stop looking through it.
 Love you friends and good luck! xo

 Update: Contest only open to US and Canadian residents only.
 Sorry I forgot to mention that earlier!!
 Can you tell I'm a newb?!

-******GIVEAWAY CLOSED!***** (I just straight up wrote all of your names down and picked out of a hat. :) Congrats Anna!!
-Email me (click the little envelope icon in the top right hand corner of the site) with your mailing address and I'll send the book your way. :D
+******GIVEAWAY CLOSED!***** (I just straight up wrote all of your names down and picked out of a hat.
+The winner has been notified:) :D

 I wish I could have given away one to all of you!!
 Thank you so much for your comments and for entering!
 I'll do this again. xo)

 no-bake salted peanut butter "cookies"